Quantum algorithms for calculating determinant and inverse of matrix and solving linear algebraic systems: Introduction

 It is remarkable that the minor modification of the algorithm for calculating the determinant yields an alternative quantum algorithm for matrix inversion using its definition in terms of algebraic complements.
 We again use the row-wise encoding of the matrix elements into the state of a quantum system so that all necessary products of matrix elements appear automatically in the superposition state.
 One thus only needs to properly sort these products.
 The depth of this algorithm is $O(N^2 \log N)$ (or $O(N^2 \log^2 N)$ in the worst case) and the space is $O(N\log N)$ qubits.
 Based on such inversion algorithm we develop an alternative algorithm for solving systems of linear algebraic equations. {Thus, we do not use Trotterization methods and classical subroutine for inversion of eigenvalues.
 Therefore, the proposed algorithm is purely quantum in nature and it gives an alternative avenue to the inversion algorithm considered in \cite{HHL,T,TAWL}.
 The estimations for the depth and space of this algorithm remain the same.

+We also emphasize that, in comparison with inversion algorithms in \cite{MRTC, NJ}, which approximately calculate the inverse eigenvalues, our algorithm constructs exact (up to the available accuracy of realization of quantum operations) inverse matrix without appealing to its eigenvalues which provides certain advantages of the matrix-encoding approach.

 Regarding the question of algorithmic complexity, we remark that the specialized classical techniques of matrix manipulations facilitate a reduction in the depth of the algorithms for determinant calculation to $O(\log^2 N)$ \cite{Ber,BAEM} with the size $O(N^{2.496})$.
 In our study, we employ the Leibniz formula as a definition for the matrix determinant and define the inverse matrix in terms of the algebraic complements.
 Our quantum algorithms based on these definitions demonstrate clear advantages over their classical counterparts.
 It is plausible that the adaptation of specific classical algorithms for matrix operations into their quantum equivalents could yield further enhancements in the efficiency and complexity of quantum algorithms designed for calculating determinants and inverse matrices.
 However, this particular aspect is not addressed in the present paper.
-The primary contribution of our work lies in promoting the representation of matrix elements as probability amplitudes of pure states, and we elucidate the benefits of this representation in relation to standard algorithms for matrix manipulations.
+The primary contribution of our work lies {in promoting} the representation of matrix elements as probability amplitudes of pure states, and we elucidate the benefits of this representation in relation to standard algorithms for matrix manipulations.

 The paper is organized as follows.
 The algorithm for calculating the matrix determinant is proposed in Sec.\ref{Section:det}.
 This algorithm is taken as a basis for the algorithm calculating the inverse matrix presented in Sec.\ref{Section:inv}.
 Based on those results, the algorithm for solving systems of linear algebraic equations is proposed in Sec.\ref{Section:LinSyst}.
 The main results are discussed in Sec.\ref{Section:conclusions}.
-Appendix, Sec.\ref{Section:appendix}, contains the modified algorithms for matrix multiplication.
+The special subroutine for the controlled measurement is presented in Sec.\ref{Section:CM}.
+Appendix, Sec.\ref{Section:appendix}, contains the modified algorithms for matrix multiplication. and examples of realization of the algorithms developed in this paper.